openshift/training/09-Templates-Quickstarts-Instant-Apps.md

 "instant app" -- a pre-defined application that comes in a template that you can just fire up and start using or hacking on.

+## Increase Pod Quota
+For the next few labs we will end up needing a higher pod quota.
+This requires editing the project request template that we created earlier.
+Here we can use `oc edit`.

+    oc edit template/default-project-request

+In the `ResourceQuota` section under `spec` change:

+    pods: 3

+to:

+    pods: 5

+Save and quit the editor.

 ## A Project for the Quickstart
 As `joe`, create a new project: